 We took our guinea pigs with us, Bridget and I. Her guinea pigs are named Dasher and Caramel.
 They don't particularly like my guinea pig, Sebbie.
 He's too gregarious, too outgoing, too sociable for them.
 He also likes to sniff their butts, and tribbles (my word for guinea-pig-purrs) when he does, a practice they don't seem to appreciate all that much.
 He likes to snuggle up with them, and in response they readjust themselves or clack their teeth in irritation.
 I find this all rather mean and hurtful, seeing as Sebbie is such a friendly pig.
 But then again, who am I to interfere in guinea pig politics?
 Oh god, there's frantic yipping from their cage!
 And now, five seconds later, all is calm.

-G-Force discusses matters of
+G-Force discusses matters of international cavy significance over alfa-alfa. |

 We hitched a ride with the dad of a girl on our soccer team (after staggering for about a block under the weight of these many items so foolishly purchased) and arrived soon after at home, where we planted our lovely new strawberry, thyme, and Italian parsley plants.
 They're looking beautiful and I can't wait to reap what I have sown, to stuff myself with the fruits of my labor, to...yeah.
 I can't think of any more sayings.